boyter/boyter.org/content/posts/more-annoying-go-bugs.md

 Both were dealing with an archive system where large amounts of video/audio/images are uploaded into, then searchable.
 It allows the editing of metadata for each type of content, as well sending to external systems.

 ### Problem #1

 When a record is being edited a flag "This is being edited" is added to the record and removed on save.
 However randomly the flag would not be removed, and sometimes additional flags would appear.
-This was implemented as a "cheap" version of optimisting locking that worked within the application requirements.
+This was implemented as a "cheap" version of optimistic locking that worked within the application requirements.

 ### Diagnosis

 I spent a lot of time looking through this.
-Then penny dropped when given some additonal information "Oh we wanted to put a timestamp in the edit message".
+Then penny dropped when given some additional information "Oh we wanted to put a timestamp in the edit message".

 Tracking back to how this message is created, and we find this code.